 “Developed by ODU’s well-regarded Department of Computer Science, this short program is especially suited to IT professionals who need skills to manage and secure cyber data.”

 Courses: A student seeking the graduate certificate must register for each of these courses at the 500-level.
 Additional electives may be added in future.
 All the courses offered in this program will be online.
+All courses must be approved by the Program Coordinator before enrollment.

 - CS 562: Cybersecurity Fundamentals – 3 credits